Call for papers

 Free Registration by April 21

-• Fill out the form (available at the conference website) and submit it by email to: firstname.lastname@example.org by no later than April 21, 2019 to be guaranteed for free accommodation (for international presenters) and free registration (for all participants and audience).
+• To fill out the pre-registration form, click here if you are an international presenter, or click here if you are a domestic participant.
+Please submit the pre-registration form by no later than April 21, 2019 to be guaranteed for free accommodation (for international presenters) and free registration (for all participants and audience).

 Local Organizing Committee